Arthur Mutambara

 Arthur G.O.
 Mutambara is an academic and technology expert currently serving as the director and full professor of the Institute for the Future of Knowledge (IFK) at the University of Johannesburg (UJ) in South Africa.

-At IFK, Mutambara leads the Decentralized Artificial Intelligence and Control Systems (DAICS) Research Group, driving groundbreaking research initiatives.
+At IFK, Mutambara leads the Decentralized Artificial Intelligence and Control Systems (DAICS) Research Group.
 He also spearheads the African Agency in Public Health (AAPH) initiative within the Future of Health (FoH) Research Group.

-In addition to his academic responsibilities, Professor Mutambara is deeply involved in teaching Control Systems at both UJ's Mechanical Engineering and Electrical and Electronic Engineering Departments, imparting knowledge and fostering innovation among students.
+In addition to his involvement in academic groups, Professor Mutambara is involved in teaching Control Systems at both UJ's Mechanical Engineering and Electrical and Electronic Engineering Departments.

 Early activism

 Prior to his academic pursuits, Mutambara held significant political roles, including serving as the Former Deputy Prime Minister of Zimbabwe.
 Throughout his tenure, he played a central role in establishing and guiding the Government of National Unity (GNU), serving as one of its three Principals alongside the late former Prime Minister Morgan Tsvangirai and the late former President Robert Mugabe from 2009 to 2013.
 As Deputy Prime Minister, his responsibilities encompassed vital tasks such as advising the Prime Minister on policy formulation within the Cabinet and overseeing policy implementation through the Council of Ministers.
 Additionally, he provided direct supervision to ministries under the Infrastructure Cluster, which included pivotal sectors like Energy and Power Development, Transport and Infrastructure, Information Communication Technologies, Water Resources and Development, and Public Works.
 Professor Mutambara facilitated collaborative regional policy efforts within these domains across SADC and COMESA.
-Furthermore, in his capacity, he spearheaded three significant national initiatives for the GNU: crafting a Shared National Vision, executing the Rebranding of Zimbabwe campaign, and crafting a comprehensive National Infrastructure Master Plan.
+Furthermore, he spearheaded three national initiatives for the GNU: crafting a Shared National Vision, executing the Rebranding of Zimbabwe campaign, and crafting a comprehensive National Infrastructure Master Plan.

-A distinguished public intellectual, Professor Mutambara's influence extends globally, with engagements ranging from presentations on leadership, management, engineering and business to motivational speeches and seminars.
-In the United States, Mutambara was a Research Scientist at the National Aeronautic and Space Administration (NASA), visiting professor at the Massachusetts Institute of Technology (MIT), a visiting professor at the Carnegie Mellon University’s Robotics Institute, and a professor at the Florida Agricultural and Mechanical University – Florida State University (FAMU-FSU) College of Engineering.
+In the United States, Mutambara was a Research Scientist at the National Aeronautic and Space Administration (NASA), visiting professor at the Massachusetts Institute of Technology (MIT), a visiting professor at the Carnegie Mellon University's Robotics Institute, and a professor at the Florida Agricultural and Mechanical University – Florida State University (FAMU-FSU) College of Engineering.
 In his academic research and teaching, he has received outstanding reviews and praise from students and peers worldwide.
 Professor Mutambara was also a Management Consultant with McKinsey & Company in Chicago and the Director of Electronic Payments at Standard Bank in South Africa.

 Mutambara is a Chartered Engineer, a Fellow of the Institution of Engineering and Technology (IET), a Professional Engineer, a Fellow of the Zimbabwe Institution of Engineers (ZIE), a Fellow of the Zimbabwe Academy of Sciences (ZAS), and a Senior Member of the Institute of Electrical and Electronics Engineers (IEEE).